 Let the muffins cool in the pan on a rack for about 20 minutes.

 Serve warm or at room temperature.

-You can use fresh or frozen blueberries -- or a combination of both.
-If using frozen, thaw them about halfway.
+You can use fresh or frozen blueberries. if using frozen, thaw them about halfway.

 If you don't have blue cornmeal, you can also use regular cornmeal.